Skip to content

 Reviewed by OnlineDermatologist Clinical Content Team

-Eczema clinical guidance image Eczema 9 min read
+Melasma clinical guidance image Melasma 10 min read

-Eczema guide for flare management.
-Eczema (atopic dermatitis) causes dry, itchy, inflamed skin with flares that affect sleep, comfort, and daily activities.
+Melasma guide for flare management.
+Melasma causes symmetrical brown-gray facial patches and often worsens with ultraviolet and visible light exposure.
 This article explains cleanser, moisturiser, and active ingredient selection with practical UK-focused next steps for online dermatologist care.

-This Eczema guide helps flare management understand cleanser, moisturiser, and active ingredient selection so decisions around treatment and follow-up are safer and more confident.
+This Melasma guide helps flare management understand cleanser, moisturiser, and active ingredient selection so decisions around treatment and follow-up are safer and more confident.

 Clinical decisions are based on symptom pattern, progression, and safety boundaries. consistent routines reduce barrier damage and improve treatment outcomes over time.
-Seek urgent support when signs include widespread weeping skin, fever, rapidly painful rash, or herpes-like blistering.
+Seek urgent support when signs include rapid painful change, bleeding lesion, or atypical irregular pigmented growth.

 • Clinical focus: consistent routines reduce barrier damage and improve treatment outcomes over time.